PolyAI-LDN/conversational-datasets/README.md

 ## Evaluation

 Of course you may evaluate your models in any way you like.
-However when publishing results, we encourage you to include the 1-of-100 ranking accuracy, which is becoming a research community standard.
+However, when publishing results, we encourage you to include the 1-of-100 ranking accuracy, which is becoming a research community standard.

 The 1-of-100 ranking accuracy is a *Recall@k* metric.
 In general *Recall@k* takes *N* responses to the given conversational context, where only one response is relevant.
 It indicates whether the relevant response occurs in the top *k* ranked candidate responses.
 The 1-of-100 metric is obtained when *k=1* and *N=100*.
-This effectively means that for each query, we indicate if the correct response is the top ranked response among 100 candidates.
+This effectively means that, for each query, we indicate if the correct response is the top ranked response among 100 candidates.
 The final score is the average across all queries.

-The 1-of-100 metric is computed using random batches of 100 examples, so that the responses from other examples in the batch are used as random negative candidates.
+The 1-of-100 metric is computed using random batches of 100 examples so that the responses from other examples in the batch are used as random negative candidates.
 This allows for efficiently computing the metric across many examples in batches.
-While it is not guaranteed that the random negatives will indeed be 'true' negatives, it still provides a useful evaluation signal that correlates with downstream tasks.
+While it is not guaranteed that the random negatives will indeed be 'true' negatives, the 1-of-100 metric still provides a useful evaluation signal that correlates with downstream tasks.

 The following tensorflow code shows how this metric can be computed for a dot-product style encoder model, where the score for each context and response is a dot product between corresponding vectors: